Manfred considering petition to have Rose posthumously removed from ineligible list, AP source says

 ESPN was the first to report on the reinstatement petition filed by Jeffrey Lenkov, a Southern California lawyer who represented Rose prior to his death at age 83 in September.

-Lenkov told ESPN he made the move after a Dec.
+Lenkov attended a Dec.
 17 meeting with Rose’s daughter, Fawn, Manfred and MLB executive Pat Courtney in the commissioner’s office.
+The petition was filed Jan.
+8.

 A message was left by the AP on Saturday night seeking comment from Lenkov.